AnyChart/docs.anychart.com/Common_Settings/Text_Formatters.md

 </tr>
 </table>

-Here is a sample of the {api:anychart.core.utils.SeriesPointContextProvider#getStat}**.getStat()**{api} method usage in the Pie chart.
+Here is a sample of the {api:anychart.core.utils.SeriesPointContextProvider#getStat}getStat(){api} method usage in the Pie chart.
 Note there's no need in enabling the labels for a Pie chart, because they are enabled by default.

 ```
     //textFormatter